 Reducing food waste

-Find out how you can reduce food waste by viewing the Food Standards Agency's (FSA) top 10 tips.
+Find out how you can reduce food waste by viewing the Food Stand Agency's top 10 tips.

 Wash your raw fruit and vegetables